Originally published September 2019

 Suggest that a baby is born on her sister’s third birthday.
 This illustrates astonishing accuracy on the part of her parents, who obviously got down to it on the same day, nine months previously.
 Probably New Year’s Eve.

 Suggest that the baby’s birthdate is the Autumnal Equinox.
 Night and day are balanced for one of two days of the entire year.
-This day heralds the coming of winter.
+This day harkens the coming of winter.
 Days are warm and dry but dusk comes earlier every day.
 Soon winter rains will come.
-The little family must stay indoors.
-The oldest sister blames baby sister for this and her wet shoes.
+The little family must stay indoors more.
+The oldest sister blames baby sister for this and many other uncomfortable things.

 The baby grows up to be a person who can easily see both sides of every conflict, to the puzzlement of her husband and to the delight of work colleagues who think this is wisdom.
 She prefers symmetry and organization—everything has its right place, and you’d better put it back where you got it or she’ll f**k you up.